Skip to Content

 Continuously stiring the eggs so I couldn’t capture the folk :))

-Mash mascarpone: Once the mascarpone comes to room temperature, in a mixing bowl, start to mash the cheese.
-Mash it until smooth and creamy.
-You can use a spatula or a whisker.
-Then, mix mascarpone cheese with ½ of the lemon zest you got and egg yolks mixture you have pasteurized.
+Mash mascarpone: Once the mascarpone comes to room temperature, in a mixing bowl, begin mashing the cheese until smooth and creamy.
+You can use a spatula or a whisk.
+Then, mix the mascarpone cheese with half of the lemon zest you obtained and the pasteurized egg yolk mixture.

 limoncello tiramisu

 Mix altogether: Carefully fold the whipped cream into the mascarpone mixture until fully incorporated.
-Be gentle to keep the fluffy form of whipped cream.
+Be gentle to maintain the fluffy texture of the whipped cream.

 limoncello tiramisu